KTH/kpm/kpm/kpm-backend/README_api_perf_tests.md

-my-teaching-api/teaching total time will be whichever is slowest of the following two paths:
+kpm-backend/teaching total time will be whichever is slowest of the following two paths:

-       ⎧ Canvas API        ⎫
+       ⎧ my-canvas-rooms-api     ⎫
 IN --- ⎨                         ⎬ --- OUT
-       ⎩ UGRestAPI ⪢ KOPPS ⎭
+       ⎩ my-teaching-api ⪢ KOPPS ⎭

 ```s
 % traceroute app-r.referens.sys.kth.se